 Is is difficult for U.S. citizens to obtain a marriage license in Italy?
 How does that process work?

 The paperwork is much simpler than it seems and is very similar to what you would need to do at home to get a marriage license.
 The only extra steps are getting apostilles on birth certificates and divorce decrees and obtaining sworn statements from the Italian Consulate in the US and the US Consulate in Italy (the former can actually be done in Italy instead of in the US).
 Once you file paperwork with the wedding office they have the couple sign an ‘intent to marry’ (in lieu of issuing a marriage license).
 The civil ceremony in Italy is as old as the Colosseum, as are the articles of law governing married couples which surprisingly enough, reflect the deep-rooted sense of equality reflected in Roman law.
-For more info on these laws and customs (such as the fact that Italian women do not traditionally take their husband’s last names), click here.

 What are some of your favorite spots in Italy to get married?
 If you had to choose, which one do you think is the most beautiful that couples wouldn’t automatically think of?